 - fertilizer stress

 When a plant doesn’t get enough water, the leaves will begin to curl as it taps into its internal store of moisture.
 Dehydration is one of the main reasons a plant’s leaves may be curling, and several factors may lead to a plant being underwatered.

-They have thin, fine roots that remain in the upper levels of the topsoil, which contains moisture-retaining organic material that drains well, but stays relatively moist.
+They have thin, fine roots that remain in the upper levels of the topsoil, which contain moisture-retaining organic material that drains well but stays relatively moist.
 A monstera should be watered about once a week, never letting the soil dry out completely.
 The reading on a moisture meter shouldn’t go below a 3.

 While a monstera likes its roots to stay moist, it can become a problem if they are too wet.
 As an epiphyte, the plant’s ground roots are smaller and more fragile than plants with more robust tuberous or woody roots.

 These roots don’t store much moisture or nutrients, since those are absorbed in abundance from the air and surface of a host tree.
 The fragile roots, located in the well-draining upper levels of the topsoil, can be easily damaged by too much moisture, especially smaller plants.